 Oakland University provides the internal network with a next-generation firewall, but personal anti-virus software is not provided to students.
 University Housing highly recommends that you install and maintain security software on your computer.
-If you need recommendations for this type of program, technicians at the University Housing Network Help Desk will be able to provide you with suggestions for both free and paid-for options.
+If you need recommendations for this type of program, technicians at the University Housing Technology Help Desk will be able to provide you with suggestions for both free and paid-for options.
 Students should also keep their operating systems up-to-date with the latest patches and hardware drivers.

 *The student apartments offer wired ports in both the bedrooms and the living room.

 - Connect your computer to either the wireless or wired network in your residence

 - Open an Internet browser (Internet Explorer or Firefox)